tonaljs/tonal/docs/harmonizer.md

 </dt>
 <dd>
 <div class="description">
-<p>Create an harmonizer: a function that returns an array of notes
+<p>Create an harmonizer from a interval list: a function that returns an array of notes
 from a note</p>
 </div>
 <h5>Parameters:</h5>